 “If you have a caterer, [your bartenders] are paid hourly to be there regardless of it being a cash bar, just like every other staffer,” explains Ritchie.
 Their tips should be covered by you in any gratuity you pass on to your caterer as a whole.

-If guests wish to tip, that’s their choice—and it shouldn’t be one they feel pressured into.
+If guests wish to tip, that’s their choice, but they shouldn't feel pressured to do so.
 “Tip jars on the bar are always a no,” Ritchie adds, because they suggest gratuity is expected instead of optional.

-How Can I Cut Costs on Alcohol Without Going the Cash Bar Route?
+How Can I Cut Costs on Alcohol Without Having a Cash Bar?

-There are plenty of ways to save without passing the expense on to your guests.
+There are ways to host an open bar without spending a fortune.
 “Close the bar during dinner and just do wine service, or close the bar 30 minutes before the end of the night,” suggests Ritchie.
 “You can also avoid liquor altogether and serve only beer and wine.”

-Another option: reframe the wedding entirely.
-“Try a welcome-style reception in the late afternoon, when a bar won’t be as expected,” suggests Ritchie.
+Another option: reframe the wedding.
+“Try a welcome-style reception in the late afternoon, when a bar won’t be as expected,” says Ritchie.
 “Put out fun sodas or La Croix, then let people leave and go out to dinner on their own dime.”